Programs for Parents & Families of Young Children:

 Literacy includes several distinct programs:

 Outdoor Learning Environment (OLE) - Visit the Alamance Partnership for Children's Outdoor Learning Environment (OLE) at Old Glencoe Village, 2322 River Road, Burlington, NC 27217.
 The space gives families and the community a natural environment for children to play and learn.
-For more information contact Tina King at email@example.com or call (336)513-0063 ext 107.
+For more information contact the Partnership at (336)513-0063 or email us at email@example.com.
 Additional information is available on the OLE page.

 Parents As Teachers (PAT) is a comprehensive parenting program which provides support to Alamance County families through home visits with a certified Parents as Teachers educator.
 There are four different components of the Parents as Teachers program: personal visits, group connections, an annual screening and resource networking.
 Referrals are accepted for any parent with a child from pregnancy to age five.

-For more info about PAT, please contact Dale Cryan at firstname.lastname@example.org or call (336) 513-0063, ext.
+For more info about PAT, please contact Tracey Brown at firstname.lastname@example.org or call (336) 513-0063, ext.
 104, or download a Referral Form in English or in Spanish.

 Special Needs Children/ Lifespan Dual Subsidy- Smart Start funds will partially support the cost of child care for at least five children at Lifespan Circle School.
 Eligible children must be between six weeks and two years of age, have an Individualized Family Service Plan (IFSP) in place, and the family must be eligible to receive Department of Social Services (DSS) Child Care Subsidy (eligibility determined by DSS).
 Lifespan Circle School is a five-star rated developmental day program that offers full-time, year-round inclusive care to children birth to age five.